 Edward M. O'Herron Distinguished Scholar and Professor of

-Research Director of
+Director of Research, Kenan Institute

-Institute of Private Enterprise
+of Private Enterprise

 Director of the Center

 for Excellence in Investment Management